MelroLeandro/ToyDIM/README.md

 # ToyDIM
 A library of MATLAB tools  for multibody simulation the  dynamic behavior of rigid and flexible body systems with arbitrary topology.

+Metodology

+     The methodology used follows (Parviz E. Nikravesh 1989), using a Augmented Lagrange Formulation.

 Current Features

 The following components of a multibody system are currently supported: